Sahara Dance

 Rachel Kay Brookmire

-Rachel directs Raqs Sahara , Sahara Dance’s professional performance ensemble, and Raqs Caravan East, a student company in residence at Sahara Dance.
+Rachel specializes in Egyptian raqs sharqi for stage.
+She has performed extensively at theaters, embassies, weddings, and with live bands as a headliner in Arabic nightclubs.
+Her playful performance style is shimmy-rich and lyrical.
+She directs Raqs Sahara, Sahara Dance’s professional performance ensemble, and Raqs Caravan East, a student company in residence at Sahara Dance.
 Seeking to elevate and develop belly dance as a theater performance art, Rachel produces and directs several annual theater productions highlighting both traditional and experimental belly dance.

 Before launching a full time dance career, Rachel completed a two-year course of intensive training with Autumn Ward.
-Rachel continues training and has traveled several times to Egypt and throughout North America to learn from native and Egyptian style teachers.
-Prior to studying Middle Eastern dance, Rachel practiced yoga and trained in modern and West African dance.
-She received her B.A. in Cultural Anthropology from Boston University.
+She has also studied extensively with Yousry Sharif, Sahra Saeeda, Yasmina Ramzy, Hadia, Faten Salama, Aida Nour, Jillina and many other Egyptian dance masters.
+Shawkat Sayyed, Karim Nagi, George Sawa and Hicham El Anmari have each deeply influenced her understanding of Arab music.
+Rachel continues training and has traveled several times to Egypt and other Mediterranean and Arab countries.
+During her apprenticeship with Autumn Ward she was also a member of the Silk Road Dance Company.
+Prior to discovering Middle Eastern dance, Rachel practiced yoga and trained in modern and West African dance.
+She received her B.A. in Cultural Anthropology from Boston University and was a member of the Dance Theatre Group.

-To learn more about Rachel, check out her Hip Talk interview, profile in Arrive Magazine, follow her on Twitter, and Facebook.
+To learn more about Rachel, check out her profile in Arrive Magazine, and follow her on Twitter, and Facebook.

 Student Testimonials